 A statement from Tutu's office says, "The Discovery Invest Summit has leadership as its theme.
 Morality and leadership are indivisible.
 In this context, it would be inappropriate for the Archbishop to share a platform with Mr Blair."

-In April, Tutu is awarded the 2013 Templeton Prize.
-The prize "honours a living person who has made an exceptional contribution to affirming life's spiritual dimension, whether through insight, discovery, or practical works."
+2013 - In April Tutu is awarded the 2013 Templeton Prize.
+The prize "honours a living person who has made an exceptional contribution to affirming life's spiritual dimension, whether through insight, discovery, or practical works".
 It is one of the world's leading religious awards and comes with a US$1.7 million endowment.

 Tutu is initially excluded from the program at Mandela's funeral, presumably because of his falling out with the ANC.
 He is only invited at the last minute, following a public outcry.

-2014 - Tutu begins a busy year of public comments by condemning Uganda's proposed law against homosexuality in February.
-He calls for a boycott and disinvestment campaign against the fossil fuel industry in March, saying that carbon emissions from the industry are driving global warming and it "makes no sense to invest in companies that undermine our future."
+2014 - Tutu continues to comment publicly on issues of concern.
+He condemns a proposal in Uganda to pass a law against homosexuality.
+He calls for a disinvestment campaign against the fossil fuel industry, saying that carbon emissions from the industry are driving global warming and it "makes no sense to invest in companies that undermine our future".

-Also in March he returns to his disillusionment with the ANC, saying he is glad Nelson Mandela is no longer alive to see what his successors in the ANC are doing with the country.
+Tutu continues to criticise the ANC, saying he is glad Nelson Mandela is no longer alive to see what his successors in the ANC are doing with the country.

-Tutu comments on the issue of assisted death in July.
-He says laws preventing people being helped to end their lives with dignity are an affront and calls for a "mind shift" in the right to die debate.
+He comments on the issue of assisted death, saying laws preventing people from being helped to end their lives with dignity are an affront.
+Tutu calls for a "mind shift" in the right to die debate.

 "I have been fortunate to spend my life working for dignity for the living.
 Now I wish to apply my mind to the issue of dignity for the dying.
 I revere the sanctity of life - but not at any cost," he says.

-Tutu revisits the subject of assisted dying in October, writing, "Dying people should have the right to choose how and when they leave Mother Earth.
+Returning to the issue in 2016, Tutu writes, "Dying people should have the right to choose how and when they leave Mother Earth.
 I believe that, alongside the wonderful palliative care that exists, their choices should include a dignified assisted death."

-In December Tutu is one of 23 signatories to a letter urging the UN Security Council to act to stop the persecution of the Rohingya Muslim minority in Burma.
-Calling the situation in Burma "a human tragedy amounting to ethnic cleansing and crimes against humanity," the letter criticises Burma's de facto leader Aung San Suu Kyi for her failure to "take any initiative to ensure full and equal citizenship rights of the Rohingyas."
+2016 - Tutu is one of 23 signatories to a letter urging the UN Security Council to act to stop the persecution of the Rohingya Muslim minority in Burma.
+Calling the situation in Burma "a human tragedy amounting to ethnic cleansing and crimes against humanity," the letter criticises Burma's de facto leader Aung San Suu Kyi for her failure to "take any initiative to ensure full and equal citizenship rights of the Rohingyas".

 Nelson Mandela once said, "Sometimes strident, often tender, never afraid and seldom without humour, Desmond Tutu's voice will always be the voice of the voiceless."

 One of the enduring memories of the struggle to end apartheid is Tutu's high-pitched yet melodious voice admonishing the regime and the world to end the discrimination.
-The resistance was often brutal but Tutu retained a lightness to his approach that always extended a hand of forgiveness and reconciliation.
+In the face of the regime's brutalities, Tutu maintained a lightness to his approach.
+He always preserved his moral authority and personal integrity and always extended a hand of forgiveness and reconciliation.
 The Truth and Reconciliation Commission has become the model for other communities around the world trying to heal the fractures of social injustice.